ozlao/ezflap_docs/docs/src/deep-dive/core-widgets/core-widgets.md

 For example, Core Widgets converts Flutter event callbacks to ezFlap events that are handled with `z-on`.

-As another example, for input widgets, Core Widgets allow to get and set the input using `z-model`.
+As another example, for input widgets, Core Widgets allow getting and set the input using `z-model`.

 Core Widgets accept all the native parameters their wrapped Flutter widget accepts, except for parameters that are handled with the ezFlap approach instead.